PPC Advertising for Small Businesses: A Comprehensive Guide to Boosting Visibility and Sales

 a.
 Setting a PPC Budget

 b.
-Bidding Strategies
+Choosing a Bidding Strategy

 7. Tracking and Analyzing Performance